 Is a Marketing Major (or minor) for You?

-To be successful in marketing, one needs to be a good communicator, critical thinker, and able to relate well with others.
-Successful marketers have good time-management skills, enjoy working with a wide variety of people, and are self-motivated.
+Successful marketers have good time-management skills, enjoy working with a wide variety of people and are self-motivated.
 Marketing is a good career for people who are not afraid to have their performance measured and who enjoy receiving rewards for hard work.

-To find out if marketing is for you, assess your performance in your first marketing courses.
+To find out if marketing is for you, assess your performance in your first marketing course or in BA 1110 (The World of Business).
 All business majors at Idaho State University must take the core courses to assure a minimum level of competence in all functional areas of business.
 One of these courses is Marketing 2225.
 If you perform well in this course you may have an aptitude or an interest in marketing, and we certainly hope that you will consider marketing as your major.

 Careers in Marketing